Timu5/SquiceLang/README.md

 # SquiceLang

-SquiceLang is simple programing language.
-It was meant to be something new but at the end it's more like fetureless js cousine.
-It's main advantage is extreme source code simplicity.
+SquiceLang is simple dynamically typed programing language.
+It was meant to be something new but at the end it's more like featureless JS cousine.
+It's main advantage is engine source code simplicity.

+Code consist of two parts: compiler and virtual machine.
+Compiler parse input and emit bytecode.
+VM interpret bytecode and take care of memory menagment using simple GC implementation.

 ## Example